manuel12/django-expense-tracker/README.md

 You can add an expense by clicking the "Add Expense" button, filling and submitting the expense form.

-Once you've added the expense it will be reflected on the total expenses element, the homepage's line chart and will also be listed below on the expenses table.
+Once you've added the expense it will be displayed on the total expenses element, the homepage's line chart and will also be listed below on the expenses table.

 ![Display gif clicking Add Expense button, filling and submitting expense form and displaying expense on line chart and expense table](demo/add-expense-demo.gif)